wolfzxcv/Sports-Poll/README.md

 <br>
 To run this project.......

-1. Dowload or clone this project
+1. Download or clone this project
 2. To install all the dependencies of this project. <br>
    `npm install`